WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.9.7
+zRS - Responsive Slider - v2.9.8
 ===

-2.9.7 Update
+2.9.8 Update
 ---

-The clear method now clears the pager too and the reInit method will now correctly initialise the slider.

-ReInit will reinitialise the slider, counting all the slides and setting it all up correctly!
+Made fixes to the width adjustment function so it correctly works with backstretch.

 #####Release History